Brunch in Sydney

 If you prefer a Continental-style start to the day, do as the Europeans do and opt for coffee and a top-notch pastry.
 Bourke Street Bakery is a Sydney institution, Kurtosh is famous for its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewton Newtown is the place for an Instagram-worthy cronut.
 Make sure to snap a pic of Social Hideout’s brightly coloured acai bowls, pastel pancakes and red velvet croissants.

 Make the most of Sydney’s stellar water views with brunch by the ocean.
-Enjoy croissant French toast at The Boathouse Balmoral as you sit on the deck perched over the water.
+Enjoy croissant French toast at as you sit on the deck perched over the water.
 Go for a Japanese-inspired Takumi breakfast burger at The Bower Manly while looking out over Cabbage Tree Bay.
 Cured Atlantic salmon is a great start to the day at The Nielsen, located just steps from the sand at Shark Beach.

 Sydneysiders have enthusiastically adopted this Chinese tradition – clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet.
 Try Marigold (Sydney’s original yum cha spot), East Ocean, Zilver and The Eight in Chinatown, head to East Phoenix in Zetland or Golden Unicorn in Maroubra.